sanukag/ai-maintenance-assistant/docs/containerisation.md

 # Containerisation

-The Docker setup packages the FastAPI application and worker-facing Next.js interface without changing ingestion, embedding or storage behaviour.
+The Docker setup packages the FastAPI application and worker-facing Next.js interface together with a dedicated ingestion worker.
 Docker Compose provides their local network, runtime configuration and persistent data volume.
+The API persists each upload before returning, while the worker performs OCR, visual analysis, chunking, embedding and storage in the background.

 The API image also installs Tesseract with English language data.
 OCR remains fully local and is used only for PDF pages without text and for image manuals.